Pelagic Help

 Live Conditions Box

 The Live Conditions box at the top of the screen provides real-time ocean intelligence for your region.
-It updates hourly and displays four critical metrics that determine diving conditions.
+It updates every 10 minutes and displays four critical metrics that determine diving conditions.
 At a glance, four green bars represent excellent diving conditions.
 It can be closed and re-opened from the settings panel (scroll on settings panel).

 Understanding the Four Key Metrics